-Office Hours
+• Office Hours

 Keep regular and predictable office hours for student advising.
 These may coincide with regular office hours, but it is important that these hours be scheduled Monday through Friday in order to maximize the advisor's availability to his or her advisees.
+Faculty advisors can also utilize starfish to post office hours.
+Students can schedule appointments through their Starfish accounts.